maffblaster/dotfiles/README.md

 * `|` means the file is a named pipe (FIFO).
 * `>` means the file is a door (interprocess communication file).

-Added completion command for aws-cli.
+Added completion command for aws-cli (requires dev-python/awscli).

 ### .gitconfig